 Add required objects between your Subflow Input and Subflow Output objects and map the respective data fields.

 In this case, we have added the following transformations:

-- Distinct: To remove all duplicate records and keep only records with distinct ID.
+- Distinct: To remove all duplicate records and keep only records with distinct IDs.

 - Expression: To find the Total for each student by summing the amount in all four columns (Col1 + Col2 + Col3 + Col4).

-- Aggregate: To find the Average, Min and Max total allowance of a student.
+- Aggregate: To find the Average, Min and Max total allowance of each student.

 Once done, save your subflow in the relevant directory with an appropriate name.
-Here, we are naming it as SampleSubflow.Sf.
+Here, we will name it, SampleSubflow.Sf.